FlowerSuNa/Ad_Tracking_Project/01_EDA.md

 | ip | app | device | os | channel | click_time | attributed_time | is_attributed |
 |:--:|:---:|:------:|:--:|:-------:|:----------:|:---------------:|:-------------:|
 | 0 | 0 | 0 | 0 | 0 | 0 | 184,447,004 | 0 |

+> attributed_time value is NaN if is_attributed value is 0.

 <br>